JeremiahDavid/glue/docs/gtm-product-mfg-distribution.md

 ## GTM solution catalog (SKUs)

 Each SKU is a **productized exception queue** with daily/weekly delivery (email + simple detail view).
-All require cross-system meshflow for full value.
+Value may come from cross-system reconciliation or from cross-module facts that the full ERP does not make operational.

 ### Launch SKU